thegworld/gtx-browser/docs/memory/oom.md

 Memory]" based on this, and other function names.
 The full list is determined in the (internal) crash server's code.

-Since Chromium configures its memory allocators to prefer crashing rather than returning `nullptr`, an OOM crash can be triggered from anywhere in the code, and most commonly from within the allocator, or higher-level functions such as `operator new` in C++.
+Since GTx Browser configures its memory allocators to prefer crashing rather than returning `nullptr`, an OOM crash can be triggered from anywhere in the code, and most commonly from within the allocator, or higher-level functions such as `operator new` in C++.